Blotch3D/Blotch3D/README.md

     platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and Switch).

-Blotch3D uses MonoGame.
+Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\#.
 It is free, fast, cross platform, actively developed by a large community, and it's used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.
 For example, custom shaders can be written to override the default shader.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
-It explains how and why you use the feature, answers frequent questions, and refers to associated concepts.
+It explains how and why you use the feature, answers frequent questions, and mentions associated concepts.
 If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source or the Blotch3D.xml file.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword